Basic Fungicide Recipe

 - 1 ts dish soap or safer's soap

 Best Botrytis Buster (Bordeaux Copper Fungicide Mix AKA Bordeaux Mix)

 If your plants suffer damage through the growing season or start to show botrytis spots, immediately spray with this mix!
 Most popular with lily gardeners is the use of copper fungicide because they are safe and effective.

-- 3 1/3 tablespoons copper sulfate
+- 3 1/3 tablespoons copper sulfate powder form

-- 10 tablespoons hydrated lime
+- 10 tablespoons hydrated lime powder form

 - 1 gallon water

 Copper sulfate is often referred to as bluestone, and hydrated lime is the same as calcium hydroxide.
 Both are readily available at farm supply stores such as Peavey Mart or UFA (in Alberta).
 It may be difficult to find smaller bags of these key elements for small garden use.
 I encourage everyone to get together with garden friends or garden groups to purchase the big bags if that is all you can find, and share the expense.

-This is an age old recipe that in my opinion still works the best, is the cheapest and covers the widest range of fungal problems on the widest range of garden plants - if you grow roses you should know this simple spray will outperform ANY product you can buy to control rose diseases!
+This is an age old copper fungicide recipe that in my opinion still works the best, is the cheapest and covers the widest range of fungal problems on the widest range of garden plants - if you grow roses you should know this simple spray will outperform ANY product you can buy to control rose diseases!

 Davidson Bordeaux Recipe